BardenB/uv-vis-plot/README.md

 ## Arguments

 - `-f` or `--files` <span style = "color :red"> **Required**</span>
     - you must include the file name here.
 If it is not located in the same directory as `UVVisCLI.py`, you must put the full path.
 On Windows, right click on the file you want to process and click `Copy as path` or `Ctrl + shift + c`.
 You can leave the quotes when pasted.
 This argument can take one or more files to process.
+Separate files by a space only.
 - `-x` or `--xmin`
     - x-axis minimum.
 Default value is 300.
 Do not include units.
 - `-z` or `--xmax`